 Employers are also responsible for withholding pension contributions for employees who are members of the fund.
 Employees must contribute 13 percent of their monthly income to the Tuvalu National Provident Fund (TNPF).
 Employers must contribute 10 percent.

-Tuvalu Payroll Options
+Tuvalu Payroll Options for Companies

 Your company has a few options for managing payroll when you expand abroad.
 To find the best method, you should consider your resources and how much liability you’re willing to hold.
 Your options include: